Xubuntu/wiki.xubuntu.org/Article-Series.md

 ### Ideas for articles

 -   Using the presentation mode
--   GTK theme configuration (this has been highlighted 14.10, but that\'s still after the LTS)
 -   Panel layout switching (could be presented with a brief tutorial to create some kind of panel layout)
 -   Change the key used to grab and move windows